dianamariab/dianamariab/README.md

 ## Currently

 - Developing my skills in **Data Analytics and Business Intelligence**
-- Currently expanding my practical skills in SQL, Python and Power BI
+- Expanding my practical skills in SQL, R, Python and Power BI
 - Interested in opportunities at the intersection of **data, business and technology**

 ## Projects